Zeeeepa/neuralagent/README.md

 In this demo, NeuralAgent was given the following prompt:

-"Find me 5 trending GitHub repos, then write about them on Notepad and save it to my desktop!"
+"Find 5 2025 AI trends, write about them on Notepad and save it to my desktop!"

 It took care of the rest!